 - External WDL resources, including the WDL 1.0 spec and a Nextflow vs. WDL Quickstart Guide

 - Courses for additional Cloud Resources (i.e. Google Cloud Platform, Galaxy, etc.)

 Contribute to learn-wdl

 WDL resources are always expanding and improving.
 Because learn-wdl is open-source, any WDL user can contribute ideas for improvements, file issues, or add additional resource material.

 New to computing?
 No problem!
 Try these high-level overviews

-For anyone interested in learning more about WDL workflows, we curate several guides that provide a high-level overview of the basic WDL script components.
-These guides are split into two sections: Writing a WDL and Running a WDL.
+For anyone interested in learning more about WDL workflows, the WDL community has curated several guides that provide a high-level overview of the basic WDL script components.
+These guides are available on the wdl-docs website.

 Writing a WDL

 First, we'll introduce the building blocks of WDL and how they fit together to form the base structure of a WDL script.
 Then we'll show how to add variables so that input files and parameters can be specified outside of the script itself, which will allow you to use the same script for different runs without modification.
 Next, we'll cover how to add plumbing, i.e. how you can chain together the components that perform units of work in different ways to form sophisticated pipelines.
 Finally we'll look at how to validate syntax, which sounds boring but is really helpful since it will tell you quickly whether your WDL script is runnable or not.
 Because nobody likes starting a run only to see it fail because it's missing a semi-colon somewhere.